Rafael-Ramildes-Ferreira/ai4ind-ufsc/README.md

     - Simulation GUI should be open in this browser: [http://gui:3001](http://gui:3001)
 - RDF server: [http://localhost:4000](http://localhost:4000)

-## MAS using WoT
+## MAS using Web of Things

-The directory `wot` run a JaCaMo application with agent Alice that reads and acts on the plant based on discovering the plant from TDs.
+The directory `wot` has a JaCaMo application with agent Alice that reads and acts on the plant based on discovering the plant from TDs.

 To run: